Holographic Phase Transitions in (2+1)-dimensional black hole spacetimes in NMG: The gravity background and the matter fields

 where $R$ is the Ricci scalar, $\Lambda$ is the three-dimensional cosmological constant and $K$ encodes the higher curvature terms,

 with $\bar{m}$ being the graviton mass in three dimensions.
-Looking for black hole solutions of the equations of motion, the authors assumed an element of line
+Looking for black hole solutions in the equations of motion of the action (\ref{actionNMG}), is assumed a line element

-where $z$ is the dynamic exponent.
-They found two different solutions.
+where $z$ is the dynamic exponent which determine two different black hole solutions.

-The first, when $z=3$, is a black hole solution named the AGGH black hole (Ayon-Beato-Garbarz-Giribet-Hassa\"\i ne).
+The first one, when $z=3$, is a black hole solution named the AGGH black hole.
 It exhibits the anisotropic scale invariance $t\rightarrow\lambda^{z}t$, $\vec{x}\rightarrow\lambda\vec{x}$.
-The metric for this black hole~\cite{chile} is given by
+The line element that describes the geometry for this black hole~\cite{chile} is given by

 where